The Daley Note

 Written by Oren Pilant | Sep 18, 2024 12:00:00 PM

-On July 31, Whitewater announced Blackcomb and a final investment decision (FID) between the Whistler Pipeline JV (Whitewater, MPLX and Enbridge (ENB)) and Targa Resources (TRGP).
+On July 31, WhiteWater announced Blackcomb and a final investment decision (FID) between the Whistler Pipeline JV (WhiteWater, MPLX and Enbridge (ENB)) and Targa Resources (TRGP).
 East Daley includes Blackcomb in our updated supply and demand forecasts for the Permian Basin and Houston Ship Channel, released last week.
 We model linefill on Blackcomb starting in July 2026 and ramping to a full 2.5 Bcf/d by December ’26 to the Agua Dulce hub.

 The Permian Basin is a reliable source of supply for South Texas, a role bolstered by recent compression expansions (Permian Highway Pipeline, Whistler) and the new 42-inch Matterhorn and Blackcomb projects.
 In the Permian Basin Supply & Demand Forecast, EDA expects pipeline utilization on these eastbound routes to remain high as Permian supply continues to grow (see figure).